 Supporting new and emerging filmmakers is a major tenet of ACFF.
 We actively encourage student filmmakers to submit their work for review and potential inclusion in the festival.
 The Student Filmmaker Award Winner receives a $500 cash prize sponsored by Friends of the National Conservation Training Center.

-Attendees vote for their favorite film of the festival!
-This film is often honored with multiple screenings at Best of Festival events throughout the year.
+Attendees vote for their favorite short and feature film of the festival!
+These films are often honored with multiple screenings at Best of Festival events throughout the year.

 Films with these broad topics are generally considered by ACFF: